Kutzall Product Pairings

 The recommendations list is drawn from some of the top power-tool manufacturers in each class of machines reviewed.
 These are manufacturers whose tools we have found from personal use to be of high quality, with attractive feature sets.
-Most are also brands generally found to be favored for quality and performance among serious tool-using professionals and craftsmen, in a wide variety of fields.
+They are generally found to be favored for quality and performance among serious tool-using professionals and craftsmen, in a wide variety of fields.

 - Dewalt: DWE4012, DWE43113, DWE402, DCG413B